jelin-mi/project-backend/README.md

 ​
 ## Description

-Buddy Films is an application which allows​ users to write down a movie their friend (*Buddy*) just recommended them to see.
+Buddy Films is an application which allows​ users to write down a movie their friend (*Buddy*) just recommended them to watch.

 *‘Watchlist’* is a list of movies the user is interested in and previously added or selected from the main list (Films).